🔎 [i]>Car & Motorcycle Research

 These steps are a starting point.
 Feel free to adapt them using your preferred AI assistant.🧪 Example Prompts You Can Try

-- “Please adapt these vehicle research steps for my country.”
+- “Please adapt these vehicle research steps for my country or region.”

 - “Can you simplify this worksheet for beginners?”